gramineproject/graphene/Documentation/manpages/gsc.rst

 =============

-The installation descriptions of prerequisites are for Ubuntu 18.04 and may differ when using a different Ubuntu version or or distribution.
+The installation descriptions of prerequisites are for Ubuntu 18.04 and may differ when using a different Ubuntu version or Linux distribution.

 Software packages
 -----------------